mandloideep/acosus-presentation/diagrams/08-Detailed-SideBySide.md

 > "Data collection combines three sources: Factor responses from all students, Target responses from bootstrap and corrections, and pseudo-labels from high-confidence predictions.
 By combining all three, we maximize training data while minimizing survey burden."

-> "At 10-99 transfer students, we train a K-Nearest Neighbors model.
-It's simple, interpretable, and works with small datasets.
-We use 5-fold cross-validation to ensure accuracy despite limited data.
+> "At 10-99 transfer students, we use K-Nearest Neighbors - a lazy learner that requires no traditional training.
+Instead of learning weights, KNN simply stores all labeled samples.
+When a new student requests a prediction, KNN finds the 3 most similar students and averages their success rates.
+This is incredibly fast to set up - under 2 minutes - because there's no weight optimization or gradient descent.
+We validate using 5-fold cross-validation to ensure the stored samples produce accurate predictions.
 Expected performance: MAE around 13 points, R² around 0.50."

 > "At 100+ transfer students, we activate GAN-based data augmentation.
 The GAN learns the distribution of real transfer students and generates 400 synthetic students.
 We validate rigorously using KS tests and correlation checks to ensure synthetic students are realistic."